Titanium-SS/Musync/README.md

 2. Through Terminal

-NOTE: change the path to logo.png in the *musync.py* to the complete path in your system
 - Convert the musync.py to exe:
 ```
-> pyinstaller --onefile musync.py
+pyinstaller --onefile musync.py
 ```
-- Navigate to *dist* directory in the same folder, open terminal and run
+- Navigate to *dist* directory in the same folder, open terminal and run:
 ```
-> musync --play "path to an audio file"
+musync --play "path to an audio file"
 ```

 This takes a few seconds and then a MUSYNC window will appear, simultaneously playing the music as well as visualizing it.